bbauska/JS-svg/README.md

 });
 </pre>

-You should now see the cityscape cut out in the shape of this circle, with the edges slightly fading out.
-As a final step, I've added in a gradiented circular stroke to frame the content a little more clearly.
+<p>You should now see the cityscape cut out in the shape of this circle,
+with the edges slightly fading out.
+As a final step, I've added in a gradiented circular stroke to frame the content a little more clearly.</p>

 <pre>
 // <i>Create a linear gradient for our circular frame.</i>